docker/docs/datacenter/ucp/3.0/guides/authorization/group-resources.md

 A
 [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 is a logical area for a Kubernetes cluster.
-Kuberenetes comes with a "default" namespace for your cluster objects (plus two more for system and public resources).
+Kubernetes comes with a "default" namespace for your cluster objects (plus two more for system and public resources).
 You can create custom namespaces, but unlike Swarm collections, namespaces _cannot be nested_.

 > Resource types that can be placed into a Kubernetes namespace include: Pods,
-> Deployments, NetworkPolcies, Nodes, Services, Secrets, and many more.
+> Deployments, NetworkPolicies, Nodes, Services, Secrets, and many more.

 Resources are placed into a namespace when you create a kubernetes object.
 A drop down displays all available namespaces and one must be selected.